Zuzzuc/App-Payload-Injector/README.md

 # App-Payload-Injector

-A script that will inject any chosen payload to be executed on app start.
+A script used to inject executables into OSX .app files.
+It's also possible to extract original executable path and by configuring the chosen payload It's possible to make the payload launch the app, allowing for undetected code execution.
 <br><br>

 Keep in mind that some applications are write restricted and will therefore require escalated privileges for this script to work.